 The Governing Body does not control or manage the day-to-day running of the school.
 That is the role of the Headmaster and his Senior Management Team.
 For example, decisions such as whether to admit pupils to be educated at Hymers, discipline and the appointment of his staff are vested exclusively in the Headmaster, not the Governing Body.

 The Governing Body will support the Headmaster, monitor his performance and ensure that the Headmaster is implementing agreed policies and strategies, but it is important to appreciate the difference in their respective roles.
-In effect the Headmaster is the school’s Chief Executive.

-Composition of the Governing Body
+Committees of the Governing Body

 Selection of Governors